sereysethy/sereysethy.github.io/_posts/2017-03-15-laravel-run-queue-retry-programmatically.md

 where `5` is the id of failed job.

-Well after scraching my head and did some searches on the internet, I gave up and I started looking at Laravel framework source code how this command accept arguments `Illuminate/Queue/Console/RetryCommand.php`, it takes an argument `id` and an array of `value` which correspond to id of failed jobs.
+Well after scraching my head and doing some searches on the internet, I gave up and I started looking at Laravel framework source code how this command accepts arguments in `Illuminate/Queue/Console/RetryCommand.php`, it takes an argument `id` and an array of `value` which corresponds to id of failed jobs.

 {% highlight php %}
 <?php